How Do I Prevent Cavities?

 - Remember to schedule regular checkups with at our office every six months for a professional teeth cleaning, starting at age 1.

-- Ask Dr. Greenhill or Dr. Jennison about dental sealants, a protective coating that can be applied to the chewing surfaces of the back teeth where decay often starts.
+- Ask Dr. Greenhill, Dr. Jennison or Dr. Britt about dental sealants, a protective coating that can be applied to the chewing surfaces of the back teeth where decay often starts.

-- If your child plays sports, be sure to ask Dr. Greenhill or Dr. Jennison about special mouthguards designed to protect your child’s smile.
+- If your child plays sports, be sure to ask Dr. Greenhill, Dr. Jennison or Dr. Britt about special mouthguards designed to protect your child’s smile.